18-year-old American woman arrested in Paris for hurling baby from window

-18-year-old American under arrest in Paris for throwing baby ‘with the umbilical cord’ out of hotel window
+Prosecutors eyeing motive after American mother, 18, arrested for allegedly throwing baby out of hotel window

 ‘The newborn was treated urgently but did not survive’ said the Paris public prosecutors office